Jemurai/AWS-Security-Essentials/talk/PITCHME.md

 +++

-## GuardDuty analyzes CloudTrail and alert on events that have high correlation with security issues
+### GuardDuty analyzes CloudTrail and alerts on events that have high correlation with security issues

 +++

-## It monitors outbound network connections and flags connections with known bad actors
+### It monitors outbound network connections and flags connections with known bad actors

 +++

-## It monitors dns requests and flags queries that resolve to known bad actors
+### It monitors dns requests and flags queries that resolve to known bad actors

 +++